 Thermal resistance (R) and thermal conductance (C) of the materials are reciprocals of one another and can be derived from thermal conductivity (k) and the thickness of the materials.
 The C-Therm Trident Thermal Conductivity Instrument measures thermal conductivity and, therefore, paves the way to determine thermal resistance and thermal conductance.

-In this post, we’re going to describe and explain how to get thermal resistance and thermal conductance from thermal conductivity.
+On this page, we’re going to describe and explain how to get thermal resistance and thermal conductance from thermal conductivity.

 Thermal conductivity is the time rate of steady-state heat flow through a unit area of a homogeneous material induced by a unit temperature gradient in a direction perpendicular to that unit area, W/m⋅K.